-- encouraging behaviour you want, such as cleaning teeth without fuss
+- encouraging behaviour you want, like cleaning teeth without fuss

-- discouraging behaviour you don’t want, such as hitting
+- discouraging behaviour you don’t want, like hitting

-- rewarding your child for practising new skills, such as staying next to the trolley when shopping or putting all the toys in a box when asked.
+- rewarding your child for practising new skills, like staying next to the trolley when shopping or putting all the toys in a box when asked.

 Reward charts work well for children aged 3-8 years.

-You can use reward charts when your child needs to work on changing her behaviour.
-Your child can collect stickers or tokens for the chart each time she behaves the way you want.
+You can use a reward chart when your child needs to work on changing her behaviour.
+Your child collects stickers or tokens for the chart each time she behaves the way you want.
 She then gets a reward based on the number of stickers she has gathered.
 The stickers and the reward reinforce the positive behaviour.

 When your child tries hard to change his behaviour, a reward chart can show him when he’s done a really good job and keep him motivated.

 Reward charts can also help you to focus on the positives in your child’s behaviour.
-This might be helpful if you’ve become frustrated by your child’s behaviour and have been paying more attention to negative behaviour recently.
+This might be helpful if you’re feeling frustrated by your child’s behaviour and have been paying more attention to negative behaviour.

-A reward for good behaviour are like bribes, but they aren’t the same as bribing your child.
-The difference is that a bribe is given beforethe behaviour you want, and a reward is given after.
+Some parents worry that rewards for good behaviour are like bribes, but they aren’t the same.
+The difference is bribes are given before the behaviour you want, but a reward is given after.
 For example, a reward might be that you let your child choose what’s for dinner if she plays well with friends.
 And rewards aim to reinforce good behaviour, but bribes don’t.